codastic/react-positioning-portal/README.md

 absolutely positioned flyouts which are anchored to another element in the viewport.
 This can be used to create dropdowns, tooltips, context menus, etc.

-The positioning portal is build as unopinionated as possible which means it creates only mininmal DOM and does not have any dependencies to special styling libraries.
+The positioning portal is build as unopinionated as possible which means, it creates only mininmal DOM and does not have any dependencies to special styling libraries.
 It only uses some inline styles on the portal for positioning.

 How the portal is positioned in relation to its anchor in the DOM is defined by a *positioning strategy*.